FCEDA president and CEO is returning to private sector

 SUMMARY:

-After six years leading the Fairfax County Economic Development Authority, Victor Hoskins plans to leave his post as president and CEO to return to the private sector, according to an announcement Monday.
+After more than six years leading the Fairfax County Economic Development Authority, Victor Hoskins plans to leave his post as president and CEO to return to the private sector, according to an announcement Monday.

 FCEDA credits Hoskins with helping to secure nearly 64,000 jobs.
 During his tenure, the county’s gross domestic product grew by $47 billion, to $177 billion.

-Under Hoskins’ leadership, the Fairfax County Board of Supervisors funded the authority’s talent initiative to grow workforce competitiveness across Northern Virginia.
+Hoskins can count a number of successes in his time at FCEDA.
+Under his leadership, the Fairfax County Board of Supervisors funded the authority’s talent initiative to grow workforce competitiveness across Northern Virginia.
 This program engaged more than 17,000 employers and connected more than half a million job seekers to jobs, according to a news release.

-It hasn’t been all celebrations, over the last year, Hoskins tracked the thousands of federal employees who were let go as well as layoffs at federal contractors as the Trump administration worked to cut the federal payroll and claw back billions in federal contracts.
+It hasn’t been all celebrations.
+Over the last year, FCEDA tracked the thousands of federal employees who were let go as well as layoffs at federal contractors as the Trump administration worked to cut the federal payroll and claw back billions in federal contracts.
 Hoskins led the authority’s efforts to connect laid off federal workers with job openings.

-Hoskins championed the Quantum World Congress, an annual event launched in 2022 to gather members of the quantum ecosystem.
+The organization operates the Quantum World Congress, an annual event launched in 2022 to gather members of the quantum ecosystem.
 It attracts more than 1,500 people from 31 countries, according to FCEDA.
-Hoskins also helped to organize spaceNext, a conference regarding the new space economy.
-Connected DMV operates the event, which was held last week in Tysons.
+Connected DMV also organizes spaceNext, a conference regarding the new space economy that was held last week in Tysons.
+Hoskins was still riding high from the event Monday.
+Both events are near Hoskins’ heart.

 Earlier in his career, Hoskins was deputy mayor for planning and development in Washington, D.C.

-As vice president of Washington-D.C.-based Quadel Consulting Corp., Hoskins led the delivery of affordable housing consulting and training services.
+As vice president of Washington, D.C.-based Quadel Consulting, Hoskins led the delivery of affordable housing consulting and training services.
 His resume also includes a stint as lead director of mid-Atlantic markets for Fannie Mae and three years spent as cabinet secretary of Maryland’s Department of Housing and Community Development.

 He earned his bachelor’s degree from Dartmouth College and a master’s degree in city planning from the Massachusetts Institute of Technology.